PrefectHQ/prefect/docs/tutorial/work-pools.md

 You should see your new `my-managed-pool` in the output list.

-Finally, let’s double check that you can see this work pool in the UI.

-Navigate to the **Work Pools** tab and verify that you see `my-managed-pool` listed.
+Navigate to the **Work Pools** tab in the UI and verify that `my-managed-pool` is listed.

-Feel free to select **Edit** from the three-dot menu on right of the work pool card to view the details of your work pool.
+You can select **Edit** from the three-dot menu on the work pool card to view the details of your work pool.

-Work pools contain configuration that is used to provision infrastructure for flow runs.
+Work pools contain configuration details to provision infrastructure for flow runs.
-For example, you can specify additional Python packages or environment variables that should be set for all deployments that use this work pool.
+For example, you can specify additional Python packages or environment variables for all deployments that use this work pool.
 Note that individual deployments can override the work pool configuration.

-Now that you’ve set up your work pool, we can deploy a flow to this work pool.
-Let's deploy your tutorial flow to `my-managed-pool`.
+Now that you’ve set up your work pool, you can deploy a flow to it.
+Deploy your tutorial flow to `my-managed-pool`.

 ## Create the deployment

-From our previous steps, we now have:
+From the previous steps, you now have:

 1. [A flow](/tutorial/flows/)
 2. A work pool

-Let's update our `repo_info.py` file to create a deployment in Prefect Cloud.
+Update your `repo_info.py` file to create a deployment in Prefect Cloud.

-The updates that we need to make to `repo_info.py` are:
+The updates that you need to make to `repo_info.py` are:

 1. Change `flow.serve` to `flow.deploy`.
 2. Tell `flow.deploy` which work pool to deploy to.

-Here's what the updated `repo_info.py` looks like:
+The updated `repo_info.py` looks like this:

 ```python hl_lines="17-23" title="repo_info.py"
 import httpx